 3. If you are installing a new password, type in the password.
 You cannot use more than eight characters or numbers.
-The Set Supervisor/User Password item differentiates between upper case and lower characters.
+The Set Supervisor/User Password item differentiates between upper and lower case characters.
 Press <Enter> after you have typed in the password.
-If you are deleting a password that is already installed just press <Enter> when the password dialog box appears.
+If you are deleting a password that is already installed, press <Enter> when the password dialog box appears.
 You see a message that indicates that the password has been disabled.

 PASSWORD DISABLED !!!
-Press any key to continue . . .
+Press any key to continue

-4. Press any key.
+5. Press any key.
 You are prompted to confirm the password: